Plant Type

 MEW delivers natural gas for the power plant operations via a new 40in pipeline constructed by Kuwait Oil Company (KOC), while the gas oil is delivered via a new 16in branched pipeline, connected to a new 24in pipeline constructed by KOC.

-The new power plant shares common gas oil fuel facility, product water common header, outlet culverts and outfall, as well as connection to the 400KV substation with all other plants at the Az-Zour site.
+The new power plant shares a common gas oil fuel facility, product water common header, outlet culverts and outfall, as well as connection to the 400KV substation with all other plants at the Az-Zour site.

 Nippon Steel & Sumikin Stainless received a contract from MEW to supply 4,300t of ASTM S32304 and S31803 grade duplex stainless-steel plates for the integrated power and desalination plant.
 Technical advisory services for the project were provided by Lahmeyer International.

-The total cost of the IWPP project, including the cost of construction is approximately $1.8bn.
-It was met through a $1.43bn loan from Japan Bank for International Cooperation (JBIC), The Bank of Tokyo-Mitsubishi UFJ (BTMU), Sumitomo Mitsui Banking Corporation (SMBC), Standard Chartered Bank (Tokyo branch), National Bank of Kuwait (NBK), and other financial institutions.
+The total cost of the IWPP project, including the cost of construction, is approximately $1.8bn.
+It was met through a $1.43bn loan from Japan Bank for International Cooperation (JBIC), The Bank of Tokyo-Mitsubishi UFJ (BTMU), Sumitomo Mitsui Banking Corporation (SMBC), Standard Chartered Bank (Tokyo branch), National Bank of Kuwait (NBK) and other financial institutions.

 The Kuwaiti Government, Sumitomo and GDF SUEZ invested the remaining amount.